Bigger is better

 Interdisciplinary Centers, Institutes & Special Projects

-Interdisciplinary centers, institutes, and special projects create opportunities for faculty, staff and students from academic units across campus to come together and address important challenges and topics.
+Interdisciplinary centers, institutes, and special projects create opportunities for faculty, staff and students from units across campus to come together and address important challenges and topics.
+Click to view all L&S affiliated centers, institutes and special projects.

 Abrahamic Religions, Lubar Institute for the Study of the (LISAR)